LeonardoEnriqueVila/MentalMath/README.md

 # Mental Math

 Mental Math is a console-based program designed to enhance your math skills through various interactive games.
-The program collects and saves statistics from your games, including the average response time and the ratio of correct and incorrect answers.
+The program collects and saves statistics from your games in a data base, including the average response time and the ratio of correct and incorrect answers.

 ## Features